 Uninstall ARM

-If you want to continue using ARM on another server with the same activation code, you must first deactivate the license on the previous server.
+If you want to continue using ARM on another server with the same activation code, deactivate the license on the previous server.

-Uninstall ARM applications and ARM service on the ARM server
+Uninstall the ARM applications and ARM service on the ARM server

-Use the following steps to uninstall the ARM applications and the ARM service on the ARM server.
-The database, SQL server and configuration files are retained.
+Perform the following steps to uninstall the ARM applications and the ARM service on the ARM server.
+The database, SQL server, and configuration files are retained.

-Start the Windows Control Panel and select programs and features.
+2. Start the Windows Control Panel and select Programs and Features.

-- Select Access Rights Manager and select and confirm Uninstall.
+3. Select Access Rights Manager, and then select and confirm Uninstall.

 The ARM installation wizard removes the ARM applications and the ARM service.

-These entries may still be required by other programs on the server and are therefore not removed by the uninstallation.
-If you are sure that the programs are no longer needed, you can remove them using the Windows Control Panel.
+These entries may be required by other programs on the server and are not removed during the uninstall procedure.
+If the programs are no longer needed, you can remove them using the Windows Control Panel.

-The uninstallation removes the binaries required for the Web Components.
-The registration of the site on the IIS remains.
+The uninstall procedure removes the binaries required for the web components.
+The registration of the site on the IIS remains on the server.

-- Log in with administrator privileges to the server on which the Web Components were installed.
-By default, this is the ARM server itself.
+1. Log in with administrator privileges to the server on which the Web Components were installed.
+By default, this is the ARM server.

 The ARM installation wizard removes the ARM applications.